 Feeding wildlife can – and often does – result in conflict.
 From birds and squirrels to raccoon and coyotes, it puts the natural ecosystem in a state of flux.
 It teaches the animals that people and their properties are valid food sources; we want them to rely on their instincts to avoid or disassociate humans with providing food.

 Hazing is a method of negative association – when a coyote (or other animal) is in an area we don’t want it hanging around in, like a backyard, scaring it away will make it less likely to return.
-By consistently doing this, they will be more likely to avoid that spot in the future.
+By consistently doing this, they will be more likely to avoid that location in the future.
 Hazing can include making loud noises (yelling, not screaming), waving arms, popping open an umbrella, shaking car keys, throwing objects near, but not at, the animal and chasing.
 It is also commonly referred to as ‘aversion conditioning’, or ‘escape conditioning’.
-Hazing is only effective in the long-term if it is coupled with food removal and the other cornerstone components of the Coyote Watch Canada coexistence plan (investigation, education, prevention and enforcement).
-Coyotes should only be hazed if they are inappropriately encroaching on property or showing a lack of fear toward people.
+Hazing is only effective in the long-term if it is coupled with food removal and the other cornerstone components of the Coyote Watch Canada Wildlife Strategy Framework for coexistence (investigation, education, prevention and enforcement).
+Coyotes should only be hazed if they are inappropriately encroaching on property or showing an increased proximity tolerance towards people.

 Is it true coyotes are part wolf?

-Eastern Coyotes share remnants of DNA with wolves.
+Eastern Coyotes share remnants of Algonquin (Eastern) wolf DNA.
 Scientists estimate that the initial cross-breeding of the species occurred approximately 100 years ago in north western Ontario.
 While today’s Eastern Coyote often looks wolf-like , it remains significantly smaller (a large Eastern Coyote is approximately 40 pounds – though tall, they are quite lean).
 The small amount of DNA they share with wolves does not affect their behaviour in terms of how humans can safely coexist with this highly adaptable, family oriented and intelligent native North American canid.